How Absinthe is Made

 All absinthe is clear when it comes from the still, the green colour typically associated with absinthe is derived from an additional step whereby a sack containing a mixture of plants is added to the distillate to enable additional flavouring materials to leech out into the absinthe, and in the process, a green colour is obtained.
 The herbs used to colour absinthe include, hyssop, mint, lemon balm, roman wormwood (Artemisia pontica) and veronica.
 An absinthe verte will usually have an ‘earthier’ flavour due to the additional colouring step; absinthe blanche can range in taste from the very simple, if just the holy trinity of plants are used, to a quite complex flavour if the plants usually used for colouring are instead added to the initial maceration.
 As can be imagined, the sheer variety of ingredients makes for some very different styles of absinthe.

-Absinthe was historically produced in Eastern France and the Val-de-Travers region of Switzerland and this is where most absinthe is made today, however since the absinthe revival which started in 2000, absinthe is being made in many other countries including the UK, Germany and the USA.
+Absinthe was historically produced in Eastern France and the Val-de-Travers region of Switzerland and this is where most absinthe is made today, however since the absinthe revival which started in 2000, absinthe is being made in many other countries including the Czech Republic, Spain, Germany and the USA.

 How to Drink Absinthe

-The first thing to say is that as most absinthe ranges from 60% to 74% alcohol, absinthe should not be consumed neat or undiluted!
+The first thing to say is that as most absinthe ranges from 45% to 70% ABV (90-140 proof), absinthe should not be consumed neat or undiluted!

 Absinthe was originally taken as an aperitif, and it is intended to be diluted with water and enjoyed as a long drink.
 Although absinthe is certainly high in alcohol, if diluted with the recommended amount of water, the finished drink is no stronger than a glass of wine.
 Adding water to absinthe makes it go cloudy, the so-called louche, which happens when the essential oils that were dissolved in the alcohol separate out of solution.
 As well as producing the milky colour beloved of absinthe drinkers, adding water releases the flavours and scent of the plants used in its production.
 The amount of water that you use will be a matter of taste, but we recommend between 3 and 5 measures of water for whatever measure of absinthe you use, 25ml or an ounce of absinthe per glass is usual.
 Add the water slowly, using an absinthe fountain or pouring from a carafe or jug, and watch as the line of the louche moves slowly up the glass until all of the clear spirit has gone, the absinthe will then be ready to drink.